bolunwang/backdoor/README.md

 python gtsrb_visualize_example.py
 ```

 We already included a sample of [infected model](models/gtsrb_bottom_right_white_4_target_33.h5) for traffic sign recognition in the repo, along with the [testing data](data/gtsrb_dataset_int.h5) used for reverse engineering.
 The sample code uses this model/dateset by default.
+The entire process for examining all labels in the traffic sign recognition model takes roughly 10 min.
+All reverse engineered triggers (mask, delta) will be stored under RESULT_DIR.
+You can also specify which labels you would like to focus on.
+You could configure it yourself by changing the [following code](gtsrb_visualize_example.py#L197-L200).

 #### Anomaly Detection

 We use an anomaly detection algorithm that is based MAD (Median Absolute Deviation).
 A very useful explanation of MAD could be found [here](https://eurekastatistics.com/using-the-median-absolute-deviation-to-find-outliers/).
 Our implementation reads all reversed triggers and detect any outlier with small size.
 Before you execute the code, please make sure the following configuration is correct.

 - **Path to reversed trigger**: you can specify the location where you put all reversed triggers [here](mad_outlier_detection.py#L19-L20).
 Filename format in the sample code is consistent with previous code for reverse engineering.
+Our code only checks if there is any anomaly among reversed triggers under the specified folder.
+So be sure to include all triggers you would like to analyze in the folder.
 - **Meta info**: configure the correct meta information about the task and model correctly, so our analysis code could load reversed triggers with the correct shape.
 You need to specify the [input shape](mad_outlier_detection.py#L23-L25) and the [total # of labels](mad_outlier_detection.py#L28) in the model.

 To execute the sample code, simple run